Russian warships sail down British coast

 - Royal Navy ships are shadowing the Russian vessels

-London (CNN)A fleet of Russian warships and fighter jets, including the flagship aircraft carrier the Admiral Kuznetsov, has reached the North Sea and is headed for the English Channel, according to the UK's Ministry of Defence.
+London (CNN)A fleet of Russian warships and fighter jets, including the flagship aircraft carrier the Admiral Kuznetsov, has reached the North Sea and is headed for the English Channel, the UK's Ministry of Defence told CNN in a statement.

-The flotilla is believed to be on its way to the Mediterranean and eventually to Syria.
+The flotilla is believed to be on its way to the Mediterranean and eventually, most Western defense analysts believe, to Syria.

+"It's a show of force and a show of capabilities," Peter Felstead, editor of Jane's Defence Weekly, told CNN.

+"In terms of strike missions, they (the Russians) could just as easily have conducted them with the land-based aircraft they already have in Syria."

-The Royal Navy says it is closely monitoring the Russian vessels, which left Russia October 15.
+The UK Ministry of Defense says it is closely monitoring the Russian vessels, which left Russia October 15.

+In a statement issued at that time, the Russian navy said the voyage was "to ensure naval presence in the important areas of the World Ocean.
+Special focus will be made on safeguarding security of maritime traffic and other types of Russian maritime economic activity and also responding to new kinds of modern threats such as piracy and international terrorism."

+The movement of the Russian warship to Syria could also provide Russia with a chance to test Russia's only aircraft carrier to make sure it's working properly, and it will also give Western powers the opportunity to examine it at close range, said Felstead.

-The fleet also includes a nuclear-powered battle cruiser, Pyotr Velikiy, and two Udaloy Class Destroyers.
-The Admiral Kuznetsov is capable of carrying 50 war planes.
+The Russian fleet also includes a nuclear-powered battle cruiser, Pyotr Velikiy, and two Udaloy Class Destroyers.
+The Admiral Kuznetsov itself is capable of carrying 50 war planes.

-"When these ships near our waters we will man-mark them every step of the way," a Ministry of Defence spokesman said Wednesday.
+"When these ships near our waters we will man-mark them every step of the way," Defence Secretary Michael Fallon said Wednesday.
 "We will be watching as part of our steadfast commitment to keep Britain safe."

-The destroyer HMS Duncan has also been dispatched to monitor the Kuznetsov task group.
+The destroyer HMS Duncan has been dispatched to monitor the Kuznetsov task group.
 Another British vessel, HMS Richmond, also escorted the group as it sailed down the Norwegian Sea between Iceland and Norway.

 A third Royal Navy vessel, the air defense destroyer HMS Dragon, is due to sail from the British port of Portsmouth Friday to meet two Russian corvettes traveling north toward the UK from the direction of Portugal.